lanl/Tardigrade-examples/docs/software_installation.rst

 with the "EXODIFF" reason, then it is likely that the most recent of Tardigade produces output that does not exactly match the "gold" results file.
-Otherwise, if tests fail because a specific library is not found (e.g., :code:`libmicromat.so`) then Tardigrade is configured improperly and/or the LD_LIBRARY_PATH should be set correctly.
+Otherwise, if tests fail because a specific library is not found (e.g., :code:`libmicromat.so`) then Tardigrade is configured improperly and/or the LD_LIBRARY_PATH has not been specified correctly.

 Add Tardigrade-MOOSE to software configuration path
 ===================================================